wncc/TSS-2021/Intro to App Development/Week-1/widgets.md

 >1.
 You might also require JDK 8, which can be obtained from [here](https://adoptopenjdk.net/?variant=openjdk8&>jvmVariant=hotspot).
 >2.
 It is also recommened to set the `JAVA_HOME` and `JDK_HOME` environment variables.
 >3.
 A physical device can be very helpful for testing your apps if you have less than 16 GB of RAM.
+>4.
+Alternatively, you can also test your apps in the web browser.

 ## A Simple App
 Now it is time to create a simple app.